luau-lang/rfcs/docs/vector-library.md

 `vector.create(x: number, y: number, z: number): vector`

 Creates a new vector with the given components.
-When in 4-wide mode takes a fourth `w` argument.
-None of the arguments are optional.
+In 4-wide mode, the forth `w` component value is set to 0.0.

+`vector.create(x: number, y: number, z: number, w: number): vector`

+Additional constructor available in 4-wide mode.
+Creates a new vector with the given components.

 `vector.magnitude(vec: vector): number`